- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 Organic Red Lentils for Easy and Healthy Cooking

-If you want to enjoy some hearty meal with legumes and don’t want to waste hours it takes to soak and cook beans, Organic Red Lentils would be a perfect solution.
+If you want to enjoy some hearty meal with legumes without wasting hours it takes to soak and cook beans, Organic Red Lentils would be a perfect solution.
 They cook very fast and provide you with fiber, protein, B vitamins, and other vital nutrients that legumes have.
-They are a great addition to your table, as well as an excellent choice for a simple weekend meal.
+They are a great addition to your table and an excellent choice for a simple dinner.

 Red lentils are much more affordable and more versatile than the green variety.
 They might be milder in taste but very similar in nutritional value.
 They also cook much faster and usually break up during cooking, thickening stews and soups.